symblai/symbl-docs/docs/web-sdk/web-sdk-reference/events-and-callbacks.md

 #### Message Response Object

-This callback function contains the "finalized" transcription data for this speaker and if used with multiple streams with other speakers this callback would also provide their messages.
+This callback function contains the *finalized* transcription data for this speaker and if used with multiple streams with other speakers this callback would also provide their messages.

-The "finalized" messages mean that the automatic speech recognition has finalized the state of this part of transcription and has declared it "final".
+The *finalized* messages mean that the automatic speech recognition has finalized the state of this part of transcription and has declared it *final*.
 Therefore, this transcription will be more accurate than the [Speech Recognition Object](#speech-recognition-object).

 ```js
 connection.on("message", (data) => {